Code-Institute-Submissions/winterheartlee-ticket_admission_SepResub/README.md

 - Tickets sold need to be deducted from the 'Ticket Allocation' so no more tickets can be purchased beyond the allocated amount.
 - Currently using a custom form to overide the Allauth signup page to include a 'type' choice of 'creator' or 'buyer', however I could not figure out how to add new fields to the aullauth models and therefore I used the currently existing 'first_name' field that isn't being used; this does the job for now but is not intended to be a final fix.
 - Being able to filter and sort the 'all_events' and 'my event' pages would help the user around a potential large quantity of events.
-- Mobile responsiveness has been considered for most of the site however there are still a few issues with large font sizes overlappying graphical elements.
+- Mobile responsiveness has been considered for most of the site however there are still a few issues with large font sizes overlappying graphical elements on the creator homepage tabs.
+- Ticket confirmation emails display the order number but do not show an itemised list of separate purchased tickets.

+### Further Advanced Development:

+- Advanced ticket analytics would need to be implemented into the creator features to make this site compete with other ticketing services.

 ## Testing